ATOM INDEXING METHODOLOGY

 For more information, please contact us.

-The AIPI (ATOM Inference Price Index) tracks AI inference costs across -- vendors and -- regions, providing investors, analysts, and business executives with transparent pricing intelligence.
+The AIPI (ATOM Inference Price Index) tracks AI inference costs across -- vendors globally, providing developers, analysts, and infrastructure buyers with transparent pricing intelligence through 14 benchmark indexes.

 Index Categories